felixlopz/hubrise-test-task/content/api/en/customer_management.md

 When a customer is anonymized, the anonymized fields retun a `null` value and the `anonymized` boolean field is set to `true`.

+Anonymization cannot be reverted.
+Further updates of the anonymized fields will silently be ignored.
+The other fields (eg `custom_fields`) can still be updated though.

 Anonymizing a customer also anonymizes his/her orders.
-The `customer` resource of an anonymized order are modified in the same way as described above.
+The `customer` resources of anonymized orders are modified in the same way as described above.

 When a customer is anonymized, an [Event](/api/callbacks/#events) with an `update` type is triggered for the customer and for each affected order.